kingluo/lua-resty-inspect/README.md

 * Customized breakpoint handler
 * you could define one-shot breakpoint
 * work for jit compiled function
-* if function reference specified, then performance impact is only bound to that function
+* if function reference specified, then performance impact is only bound to that function (*)
 * if all breakpoints deleted, jit could recover

+\* *JIT compiled codes will not trigger debug hook, so they would run fast even if hook is enabled*

 ## API